 - Log in to your OSAP account.

-- Under Interest-free status, click Apply for interest-free status.
+- Under Continuation of Interest-free status, click Apply for interest-free status.

 - Follow the instructions in the application.